How to Identify DP Problems (3 Part Test)

 Our memoization vs tabulation guide covers the implementation decision.
 For the complete picture on dynamic programming, including pattern derivation and all five DP pattern families, see our dynamic programming interview guide.

-The identification-first method described here is how every pattern module on Codeintuition works, including the Dynamic Programming course with 38 problems across 5 pattern families.
+The identification first method described here is how every pattern module on Codeintuition works, including the Dynamic Programming course with 38 problems across 5 pattern families.
 Before solving any DP problem, you train on the three indicators that tell you DP applies.
-The free Arrays and Singly Linked List courses let you experience that same identification-first approach on simpler patterns like sliding window and two pointers.
-Start there and see if the three-part test clicks on your next unfamiliar problem.
+The free Arrays and Singly Linked List courses let you experience that same triggers first approach on simpler patterns like sliding window and two pointers.
+Start there and see if the three part test clicks on your next unfamiliar problem.

 Go back to the Subset Sum example above.
 The problem didn't ask for a minimum or maximum.
 It asked whether a valid combination exists.
-Most engineers would've reached for backtracking.
-But the three-part test caught the overlapping subproblems hiding underneath the existence question.
+The instinct would be to reach for backtracking.
+But the three part test caught the overlapping subproblems hiding underneath the existence question.
 That's the difference.
 You stop guessing which method fits and start checking for the structural indicators that tell you.
 Three questions, thirty seconds, and the problem type is settled before you write a line of code.